- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Candy season is also upon us.
 Halloween and Christmas treats are constantly putting our pets at risk.
-Chocolate is of course the major offender.
+Chocolate is, of course, the major offender.
 Symptoms range from a little gastroenteritis to death depending on the amount and type of chocolate ingested.
 Like most veterinary toxin exposure, immediate veterinary attention after ingestion can greatly improve the prognosis.
 A fairly new toxin is xylitol.
-Xylitol is found in sugar free gum and candies, artificial sweetener and some peanut butters.
-Xylitol affects a dog’s ability to process sugar in their liver and is life threatening.
+Xylitol is found in sugar-free gum and candies, artificial sweetener and some peanut butter.
+Xylitol affects a dog’s ability to process sugar in their liver and is life-threatening.

 Safety is important when trick or treating and glow sticks are a great way to help keep the kids safe when wandering the neighborhood collecting treats.
 Glow sticks can cause problems when ingested or if the liquid inside the stick gets on the pet’s coat.
 Batteries can cause chemical burns also if chewed on or ingested.
 And remember, it is fun to dress up our pets, but just like with children, make sure your pet is comfortable and safe in the costume.
 And unlike children (hopefully) make sure if your pet cannot eat the costume and need emergency surgery to remove it.